 * Children under the age of 12 are not permitted to visit

 * Eating/ drinking is not allowed in the gardens or in the memorial exhibition.
-You are invited to visit the memorial cafe where you can enjoy a range meals
+You are invited to visit the memorial cafe where you can enjoy a range of meals

 * The Kigali Genocide Memorial is the final resting place for more than 250,000 victims of the 1994 Genocide against the Tutsi.
-We kindly ask you to maintain a respectful behaviour and dress code
+We kindly ask you to maintain respectful behaviour and a dress code

 Kigali Genocide Memorial Centre Rwanda Tour Prices Rates Excludes: